 An overview of several models of supervision with practical applications in observation, evaluating instruction, analysis of instructional leadership to improve teacher classroom performance, and supervision of non-instructional personnel.
-First semester, three hours.
+First semester, and summer even-numbered calendar years, three hours.

 EAS 678-Organizational Theory & Practice.
 An exploration of organizational theory and its application in a school setting, emphasizing strategic planning, instructional leadership and public relations.
-Second semester, even-numbered years, three hours.
+Second semester, odd-numbered calendar years, three hours.
 Prerequisite: EAS 660 and EAS 663.